dargaCode/WebDevStudyResources/README.md

     * Free - 43 Lessons (2.5 hours)

 ### Regular Expressions
+Regular Expressions (Regex) are a way to easily parse some text and find all the places where a pattern is matched.

+For example, you could match all the email addresses in a string, or all the phone numbers.

 *   [Stack Overflow - Learning Regular Expressions](http://stackoverflow.com/questions/4736/learning-regular-expressions)
     * Free - Overview
 *   [RegexOne - Regex Lessons](http://regexone.com/)